flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 caret stays immediately after it.
 In Flutter the caret position is represented by a collapsed selection.
 An invalid selection is a selection that contains negative text positions, such as `(-1, -1)`.
-When the selection is invalid, usually the user won't be able to modify or add text until they change the selection to a valid value.
+When the selection is invalid (which, for example, can happen when you omit the `selection` argument when creating a `TextEditingValue`), usually the user won't be able to modify or add text until they change the selection to a valid value.

 The `RenderEditable` class is used to paint all types of text fields in Flutter today.
 Previously, `RenderEditable` paints the caret at